nsafran1217/cde-website/src/content/blog/005-t2-altix-bootstrap.md

             int is_tio;

 ### 4.19.325 Patch:
-You need to make the same above patch, as well as commenting out 2 lines in 1 other files.
+You need to make the patch above, as well as commenting out 2 lines in 1 other files.
 This is not a safe/correct change, but it works.
 Comment out 2 instances of `res->flags |= IORESOURCE_UNSET;` in `drivers/pci/setup-res.c`

     diff --git a/arch/ia64/sn/pci/pcibr/pcibr_dma.c b/arch/ia64/sn/pci/pcibr/pcibr_dma.c